Veterans United Home Loans Reviews

 VA loans also don’t require private mortgage insurance (PMI), which can lower your total closing costs and monthly payments.
 (Conventional mortgages generally require this insurance until the homeowner has built up 20% equity.)
 However, Veterans United does charge other traditional mortgage fees, like application and origination fees.

 With Veterans United, you’ll also have to pay a one-time VA funding fee unless you’re exempt.
 This fee ranges from 0.5% to 3.6% of your home’s purchase price, depending on the type of loan you need and if you've used a VA loan before.
-The average veteran pays a 2.3% funding fee the first time they use a VA home loan.
+First-time VA loan users with no down payment typically pay a 2.3% funding fee.

 FAQ